josephrhobbs/beaverstudio/README.md

 ### Creating Animations

-Once `Shape` objects have been created, they need to be converted into `Animation` objects before they can be added to the video.
+Once geometry objects have been created, they need to be converted into `Animation` objects before they can be added to the video.

 #### Interpolation

-One shape can smoothly become another using the `Shape.into()` method.
+One shape can smoothly become another using the `<geometry>.into()` method.

 ```python
 anim1 = shape1.into(shape2)
 ```

+Note that this _does not work_ on `Parametric` or `LinearAxis` objects.

 #### Display